 Tourism Authority & Hotel Accommodation Association

 The Samoa Tourism Authority (open 9-5pm, Mon-Fri; noon Saturday) and Samoa Hotel Association

 (open 8-4.30pm Mon- Fri) are in the same building on Beach Road.
 We found the service and availability of information at both average.
-Unless you have pre-booked your accommodation we recommend that you check out www.samoa-hotels.ws (and/or Lonely Planet's South Pacific Guide 2009, Trip Advisor etc) before you arrive and pick out a couple of suitable accommodation options.
-Although the staff at the Hotel Association were very friendly, they were promoting certain properties and one property in particular did not live up to their rave reviews.
+Unless you have pre-booked your accommodation we recommend that you check out www.samoa-hotels.ws, guide books, Trip Advisor etc before you arrive and pick out a couple of suitable options.
+Although the staff at the Hotel Association were very friendly, they were promoting certain properties, and one property in particular did not live up to their rave reviews.
 When we visited there were also no accommodation brochures or any printed material about accommodation to take away and read at leisure.

 Your options include eating with, and like a local at Marketi Fou and road testing dishes like palusami (baked coconut cream in taro leaves).
 If you need your coffee fix

 Sydney Side Cafe on Convent Street should satisfy you, it's popular with visitors to Samoa.